Akbar Allahabadi

-Syed Akbar Hussain, popularly known as Akbar Allahabadi (16 November 1846 – 9 September 1921) was an Indian Urdu poet in the genre of satire.
+Syed Akbar Hussain (16 November, 1846–9 September, 1921), popularly known as Akbar Allahabadi was an Indian poet, regarded as one of the greatest satirists in Urdu literature.
+The most popular of Akbar's verse poked fun at the cultural dilemma posed by the onslaught of Western culture.
+His ire was mostly directed towards the natives he considered to be outlandishly pseudo-western.
+In the Indian community he became known as 'Lisanu'l-Asr' (lit.
+'Poet of the age').

 Life and career

+Early life

-Akbar Allahabadi was born in the town of Bara, eleven miles from Allahabad, to a family of Sayyads who originally came to India from Persia as soldiers.
-His father, Moulvi Tafazzul Hussain served as a Naib Tehsildar and his mother belonged to a zamindar family of Jagdishpur village from the Gaya district in Bihar.
+Akbar Allahabadi was born in the town of Bara, in the district of Allahabad, to a family of Sayyids who originally came to India from Persia as soldiers.
+His grandfather, Sayyid Fazl-i-Mohmmad, had Shia leanings but his three sons, Wasil 'Ali, Waris 'Ali and Tafazzul Husain were all Sunnis.
+Akbar's father, Moulvi Tafazzul Hussain served as a Naib Tehsildar to his brother Waris 'Ali, who was the Tehsildar, and his mother belonged to a zamindar family of Jagdishpur village from the Gaya district in Bihar.

-Akbar received his early education from his father at home.
+Akbar received his early education in Arabic, Persian and Mathematics from his father at home.
 In 1855, his mother moved to Allahabad and settled in Mohalla Chowk.
 Akbar was admitted to the Jamuna Mission School for an English education in 1856, but he abandoned his school education in 1859.
 However, he continued to study English and read widely.

+Career

 On leaving school, Akbar joined the Railway Engineering Department as a clerk.
-While in service, he passed the exam qualifying him as a Vakeel (barrister) and subsequently worked as a Tehsildar and a munsif, and ultimately, as a sessions court judge.
+While in service, he passed the exam qualifying him as a barrister and subsequently worked as a tehsildar and a munsif, and ultimately, as a sessions court judge.
 To commemorate his work in judicial services, he was bestowed with the title, Khan Bahadur.